We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Infections, cysts, and allergic reactions are just a few things that can cause swelling in your labia.
-If wearing loose clothing, applying a cool compress, and using lubrication during sex doesn’t ease the discomfort, it’s best to get medical attention.
+If you find that wearing loose clothing, applying a cool compress, and using lubrication during sex does not ease the discomfort, it is best to get medical attention.

 The labia are known as the “lips” of the vagina.
 The labia majora is a fold of skin on the outside of the vaginal area, while the labia minora is the inner lip leading to the vagina.
 Their function is to protect the vagina and clitoris from irritation and injury.

-It’s natural for the labia to vary in size — from woman to woman and even from one side of the labia to the other.
-But infections, allergies, cysts and other conditions can produce noticeable labia swelling and pain.
+It’s natural for the labia to vary in size for each individual and even from one side of the labia to the other.
+However, infections, allergies, cysts, and other conditions can produce noticeable labia swelling and pain.

-Besides inflammation of the labia, other symptoms of problems with your labia and the vagina it surrounds may include:
+Besides inflammation of the labia, other symptoms of problems with your labia and the vagina they surround may include:

 • genital itching or burning